 HealthScout AI Analysis

-Goal: Evaluate whether combining adenosine-axis modulation (quemliclustat [anti-CD73] and etrumadenant [A2A/A2B antagonist]) with PD-1 blockade (zimberelimab) and metastasis-directed SBRT improves local control and disease outcomes versus historical SBRT alone in hormone-sensitive oligometastatic prostate cancer, while characterizing safety and effects on the tumor microenvironment.
+Goal: Evaluate whether combining adenosine-axis modulation (quemliclustat [anti-CD73] and etrumadenant [A2A/A2B antagonist]) with PD-1 blockade (zimberelimab) and metastasis-directed SBRT improves local control and disease outcomes versus historical SBRT alone in hormone-sensitive oligometastatic prostate cancer, and characterize safety and effects on the tumor microenvironment.

-Patients: Adult men (≥18 years) with histologically confirmed adenocarcinoma of the prostate, prior definitive local therapy to the primary (surgery and/or radiation ± prior ADT), hormone-sensitive status with testosterone >125 ng/mL, PSA >0.5 and <50 ng/mL, PSADT <15 months, ECOG 0–2, and 1–3 recent asymptomatic metastases (<5 cm or <250 cm3) suitable for SBRT.
-Key exclusions include prior systemic therapy beyond specified ADT, brain metastases, significant visceral disease (lung/liver lesions >1 cm), active autoimmune disease, uncontrolled comorbidities, chronic viral infections unless controlled per protocol, and significant drug–drug interaction risks relevant to etrumadenant.
+Patients: Adult men (≥18 years) with histologically confirmed adenocarcinoma of the prostate, prior definitive treatment to the primary (surgery and/or radiation ± prior limited ADT), hormone-sensitive status with testosterone >125 ng/mL, and 1–3 asymptomatic metastases (soft tissue or bone; ≤5 cm or ≤250 cm3) developing within 6 months.
+PSA >0.5 and <50 ng/mL with PSA doubling time <15 months, ECOG 0–2, adequate organ function, and life expectancy >12 months.
+Key exclusions include prior systemic therapy beyond allowed ADT window, brain metastases, significant visceral disease (pulmonary/liver lesions >1 cm), active autoimmune disease, chronic viral hepatitis or HIV, significant infections, pneumonitis, need for prohibited drug interactions, and inability to undergo SBRT.

-Outcomes: Primary: biochemical recurrence-free survival at 12 months, defined as PSA rise ≥0.2 ng/mL above post-SBRT nadir.
-Secondary: biochemical recurrence-free survival at 6 months; radiographic response at 6 months by CT, nuclear bone scan, and PSMA-PET; proportion initiating ADT at 6, 12 months and 3 years; pain over time by Brief Pain Inventory every 12 weeks for up to 3.5 years; and safety/tolerability per CTCAE v5.0 at 6, 12 months and 3 years.
+Outcomes: Primary: Biochemical recurrence-free survival at 12 months, using PSA rise ≥0.2 ng/mL above post-SBRT nadir as failure.
+Secondary: Biochemical recurrence-free survival at 6 months; radiographic response rates by CT, nuclear bone scan, and PSMA-PET at 6 months; proportion initiating ADT at 6, 12 months, and 3 years; pain over time by Brief Pain Inventory every 12 weeks up to 3.5 years; and safety/tolerability per CTCAE v5.0 at 6, 12 months, and 3 years.

 Eligibility More information